LivePersonInc/knowledge-center-archive/adding-your-own-widgets.md

 Since every contact center is different, widget reordering allows brands to fully customize the order of the widgets on an account level, for both chat and messaging operations.

-The account Admin can organize widgets through Night Vision, including hiding core and custom widgets.
+The account admin can organize widgets through night vision, including hiding core and custom widgets.

-**To reorder widgets:**
+### **To reorder widgets:**

 1. From the visitors page, click on the Night Vision ![](https://lh3.googleusercontent.com/tWNpW9-kiDffEwtrtEFi3VZVAvwrVmfx43HHmTa34uzqGj3j3yVoM464ZOZJ7xQoJ0wS7L8qO6bdUKztYmqZVHPfEGnDRN2F7QwyRIdqxe4SvK8ilAtcfTu9OQglxxYmtTRXX10k =40x34) icon.
 2. The Edit Widgets configuration screen will appear.
 All available agent widgets configured to your account will appear here as icons - to see the name of the widget, hover over the icon.
-You can also stop the widget from appearing in the Workspace, by clicking **Hide**.
+You can also stop the widget from appearing in the workspace, by clicking **Hide**.

 ![](https://lh6.googleusercontent.com/IHtPy83gMRxBLcD2sNKzZNtY1aQ_7K8oaS7mN4F-ETc-HXo1BEDZn9mAanB5Hr-x5WkOitdWNa1lEb-QFJcyk1MkPQ6gZ4M1Jv1tntbkt9ESw-6M8m0mP07FV9ZWhRAXYHeZLJFq =431x241)